techatpark/zols/README.md

 You can access the application @ `http://localhost:8080/zols`

-Login to the application using the 'username/password' as 'admin/admin'.
+Login to the application using `username/password` as `admin/admin`.

 ## License
 Zols is released under version 2.0 of the [Apache License][].